Monday, 3 October 2011

 milled black pepper

-1 T (30 ml) olive oil
+1 Tbsp (30 ml) olive oil

-2 T (30 ml) butter
+2 Tbsp (30 ml) butter

-a clove of garlic, peeled and crushed
+a fat clove of garlic, peeled and crushed

-2 T (30 ml) dry white wine
+3 Tbsp (45 ml) dry white wine

 a large sprig of fresh rosemary

 In the meantime, prepare the steaks.
 Rub a little Dijon mustard on the top and bottom of each medallion and grind over plenty of black pepper.
-Put a large non-stick frying pan on the hob and heat it 4-5 minutes, or until blazing hot.
+Put a large non-stick frying pan on the hob and heat it for 4 minutes, or until blazing hot.
 Add the oil, wait for a few seconds until it starts to shimmer, then then put the steaks in.
 Fry them for exactly one minute (set a timer!) on each side.
-They should be brown and nicely caramelised but still completely raw in the middle.
+They should be brown and nicely caramelised top and bottom but still completely raw in the middle.
 Remove the steaks from the pan and place them on a plate.
 Cover and allow to cool.

 Serves 6.